mrhili/kali-learning-scripts/dios-ascii-hex/README.md

 ##README: Understanding DIOS in SQL Injection
 What is DIOS?
 DIOS stands for Database Induced Object Substitution.
 It is a term used in SQL injection attacks to describe a technique that leverages database objects, often encoded in hexadecimal, to bypass filters or security mechanisms.
-DIOS can be used to insert values like HTML tags or script tags into the database’s output in a way that manipulates how the output is interpreted, potentially leading to Cross-Site Scripting (XSS) or other unintended behaviors.
+DIOS can be used to insert values like HTML tags or script tags into the databases output in a way that manipulates how the output is interpreted, potentially leading to Cross-Site Scripting (XSS) or other unintended behaviors.

 ##Why DIOS is Useful in SQL Injection
 In SQL injection, attackers often face filtering mechanisms that detect keywords or patterns associated with injection.
 By using hex-encoded strings, attackers can: